byu-oit/handel/docs/handel-basics/deleting-an-environment.rst

     ?
 Enter 'yes' to delete your environment.
 Handel will refuse to delete the environment with any other answer:

-Type 'yes' at the prompt to delete the environment.
+Type *yes* at the prompt to delete the environment.
 Handel will then proceed to delete the environment.